open-telemetry/opentelemetry-specification/specification/metrics/api.md

 components without introducing breaking changes.

-All the metrics APIs SHOULD allow optional parameter(s) to be added to existing APIs without introducing breaking changes.
+All the metrics APIs SHOULD allow optional parameter(s) to be added to existing APIs without introducing breaking changes, if possible.

 ## Concurrency requirements